 Caring For Your Senior Pet

 Pets over the age of 7 years are considered senior citizens by veterinarians.
 They may slow down a bit in their energy level.
 They may sleep more, have more digestive problems and have difficulty eating because of dental issues.
-The heart, lungs, kidneys and liver may not function as efficiently as they once did.
+The heart, lungs, kidneys, and liver may not function as efficiently as they once did.
 When your pet enters this age bracket, you should begin to provide a bit more intensive care to ensure that he lives to a comfortable old age.

 Common Problems Affecting Senior Pets

 Senior pets begin to develop health problems that can impact their lifespan and ability to function normally.
-Joint and bone problems can occur that make movement more difficult.
+Joint and bone problems can occur that make the movement more difficult.
 Kidney and liver function may be affected.
 Heart problems can develop.
 Your pet can even develop problems with mental function that may cause him to become withdrawn or aggressive.
 You may not notice any change in the animal’s physical condition, but the vet will be able to detect problems in the early stages through lab tests results and physical examination.
 That’s why regular visits to the veterinarian are so important for older animals.

 How Your Veterinarian Can Help Age-Related Conditions

 Your Overland Park veterinarian can offer a number of treatments for many age-related conditions in senior animals.
 Regular insulin injections can help animals that develop diabetes in their later years.
 Medications and surgery can help joint and bone conditions that cause pain and problems with mobility.
 Diet and medications can be used to treat kidney and liver diseases.
 If your pet develops a heart problem, new types of surgery and pharmaceutical therapies can help.
-A visit to your vet can find these problems and provide treatment to help your pet live longer, with greater function.
+A visit to your vet can find these problems and provide treatment to help your pet live longer, with greater functionality.

 How You Can Help Your Senior Pet